Rohland/barky/README.md

 does not recognise, so "silence the database one for an hour" works as well as `mute` followed by a number.

-The model is only ever asked to pick numbers from a list barky supplies.
+It is only ever asked to pick numbers from a list barky supplies.
 It never names an alert, builds a mute expression or works out an expiry time - barky does all of that, and discards any number that was not on the list it gave.
 Output captured from monitored systems is passed to the model inside a delimited block and marked as data, so a failing check cannot smuggle in an instruction by putting one in its response body.
 Where the model is unsure, it is told to show the numbered list rather than guess.

+**Choosing a model**

+Leave `model` unset and barky lists the models your key has access to when it starts, then picks the newest cost optimised one - the job is choosing a number from a short list, so the cheapest capable model is the right one.
+Models announced for shutdown are skipped, as are pinned snapshots in favour of their moving alias, so the choice keeps up with the lineup on its own rather than being pinned to a name that ages out.
+The model it settled on is written to the log at startup.

+Set `model` explicitly to override that.
+If the lookup fails, barky reports the AI service as unavailable and retries on the next request rather than guessing a name.

 Any request barky cannot interpret locally costs one API call, capped at `max-calls-per-hour`.
 Replies that are plainly numbers (`1,3`, `all`) never reach the model at all.